 In Act I, Scene 4 of Hamlet, the Prince, Horatio, and Marcellus are on the battlements of Elsinore awaiting (they hope) the re-appearance of Hamlet's father's ghost.
 In the meantime, below them in the castle, they hear "A flourish of trumpets, and ordnance shot off."
 Horatio, clearly surprised, asks, “What does this mean, my lord?”
 Hamlet informs him:

-The King doth wake to-night and takes his rouse,
+The King doth wake to-night and takes his rouse,“Is it a custom?” asks Horatio.
+And with Hamlet’s response Confusion makes his entrance.

 Keeps wassail*, and the swagg'ring upspring reels,